ayaanhossain/oligopool/README.md

 We have demonstrated `Oligopool Calculator` across several projects to build oligopool libraries spanning thousands of promoters, ribozymes, and mRNA stability elements, illustrating the use of a flexible grammar to add multiple barcodes, cut sites, avoid excluded sequences, optimize constraints, and characterized those libraries using highly efficient barcoded read counting functions.

 `Oligopool Calculator` facilitates the creative design and application of massively parallel reporter assays by automating solutions to its computational complexities.
+It can be applied to libraries containing millions of defined variants.
 To learn more read our paper, out now in ACS Synthetic Biology.

 <h1 align="center">
     <a href="https://github.com/ayaanhossain/oligopool/">